 Tile Roofing

-Tile roofing, sometimes known as Barrel Tile, Mediterranean Tile, Spanish Tile, Italian Tile, Pantile, Pacific Tile and Double Roman, adds a timeless natural earth tone look to may roofs.
+Tile roofing, sometimes known as Barrel Tile, Mediterranean Tile, Spanish Tile, Italian Tile, Pantile, Pacific Tile and Double Roman, adds a timeless natural earth tone look to many roofs.
 Fired clay is the original material for this roofing material and has been used in roofing for centuries.
 Today this specialized look can be obtained through a variety of modern materials including polymer, concrete, stone coated steel and stamped steel.
-Most tile roofs in the US are manufactured out of concrete but Roofing Force is also a leader in clay tile roof installations.
 The following is a comparison of different tile roofing materials installed by Roofing Force.
 Our trained staff would be happy to discuss options with you.

 Clay / Terracotta Tile: